 Embrace Nature

 Take advantage of utilizing the great outdoors with some effortless fun and activities for bonding and enjoyment.
-If your nonprofit works in an office most of the time, enjoying a treasure hunt around a beautiful property will surely bring smiles.
-We recommend checking out activities like swimming, disk golf, walking labyrinths, or basketball.
+If your nonprofit works in an office most of the time, enjoying a treasure hunt around a beautiful property will bring smiles.

 Pro-Tip #5